AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 You might have noticed the term ‘**PIUS**,’ which stands for ‘**Participation In Unique Sports**.’
 It indicates the number of unique sports athletes of a certain age have participated in. e.g. in the **Summer Male** table, there are **5,927** athletes aged **19** who have participated in **35** different sports.
 Although the table includes **44** unique sports, participating in **35** is still significant.
 Therefore, athletes aged **19** are important for future analytics.

 The visualizations earlier show that individuals aged **18** to **35** are most likely to participate in more unique sports.
 Athletes younger or older than this range are less likely to participate in multiple sports.
-The visualizations also reveal that the data is skewed towards younger athletes, which can be confirmed by looking at the ‘**Total Participants**’ of different ages in this [spreadsheet].
+The visualizations also reveal that the data is skewed towards younger athletes, which can be confirmed by looking at the ‘**Total Participants**’ of different ages in this [spreadsheet](https://docs.google.com/spreadsheets/d/1pf9Al9BC60DAzVdsowbRAtwRAyjWvNocbALz405XVVQ/edit?gid=297404889#gid=297404889).

 Therefore, we can say that the skewness of different types was hidden in the age.